mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - Group IDs, as decided by group creators and used to uniquely identify a group.

-- Application-level identifiers of public key material (specifically the `application_id` extension as defined in {{Section 5.3.3 of ?RFC9420}}).
+- Application-level identifiers of public key material (specifically, the `application_id` extension as defined in {{Section 5.3.3 of ?RFC9420}}).

-MLS requires the following policies to be defined, which restrict the set of acceptable behavior in a group.
+MLS requires the following policies to be defined, which restrict the set of acceptable behaviors in a group.
 These policies must be consistent between deployments for them to interoperate:

 - A policy on which ciphersuites are acceptable.